withastro/astro/README.md

     async data() {
       return allPosts;
     },
-    perPage: 10, // how many we want to show per-page (default: 25) };
+    pageSize: 10, // how many we want to show per-page (default: 25) };
 }
 ---